 If you’re interested in making a large floor cushion like this one you will need an additional yard of Essex linen in Leather, and a couple scraps of leather or Faux leather such as this one here.
 I also added a centered, lapped 22″ zipper on the upper back part of the pillow cover to keep it closed and make its easily removed for cleaning.

 The Fabric.com block party is in full swing, friends!
 We are having a sew along and if you are a little late, don’t fret.
 There’s still plenty of time to jump in and get involved.
-Head on over to their blog now and get your copy of Mod Tartan for FREE along with all the other fantastic Fall-themed blocks from these makers:
+Click here to get your FREE Mod Tartan pattern!

 Sept 12 – Fall Geese